takeoff-env/takeoff/README.md

 Under the hood is uses `docker` and `docker-compose` to minimise the hassle out of setting up frontend, backend and database servers.

-Takeoff is designed to cut out those first few crutial hours where you are setting up your project environment, either at a hack day or for a work prototype.
+Takeoff is designed to cut out those first few crucial hours where you are setting up your project environment, either at a hack day or for a work prototype.
 The default provided is opinionated but gives you basic authentication and hot reloading apps.
 The Wordpress blueprint gives you a PHP and Wordpress environment reading files from your system.

 ## How to get started